1,000+ Opportunities

 Reporting requirements will be included in the grant award letter.
 The awarded entity will be required to submit the following information for each fiscal year for DPI as evidence that the entity has met all assurances: copy of all site agreements a list of all sites that may be utilizing the online curricular materials (with or without the certification option), as explained under “Who is Eligible to Apply? ”.

-Based on current listing details, eligibility includes: Public school districts (grades 6-12), technical college districts, and public libraries in Wisconsin providing information technology certification instructional programs.
+Based on current listing details, eligibility includes: Public school students in grades 6-12, technical college district students, and patrons of public libraries in Wisconsin.
 Applicants should confirm final requirements in the official notice before submission.

 The current target date is rolling deadlines or periodic funding windows.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.